You are Not Starting Over

 4. Do not rebook out of frustration

-Some students fail on a Tuesday and rebook for Thursday.
-Waiting 24 hours is the legal minimum.
-It is not the smart minimum.
-Two weeks of targeted preparation produces a fundamentally different result than two days of angry re-reading.
+Some students fail on a Tuesday and try to rebook immediately.
+The earliest available appointment is a logistics question.
+Readiness is a study question.
+Two weeks of targeted preparation produces a fundamentally different result than two days of frustrated re-reading.

 5. The exam did not change.
 Your approach has to.

-Same textbook plus more hours equals the same result.
-That is the retaker data in one sentence.
-The 36% retaker pass rate exists because most people ignore this.
-If you change your study method, you are no longer in that statistic.
+Same textbook plus more hours often leads to the same result.
+If you change your study method, you are no longer repeating the same attempt.

 When to Rebook Your Exam